 Everyone working at the top of their game, whether it’s the CEO of a corporation, the head of a non-profit, or a professional athlete, has one thing in common: they work with a coach.
 Take a page from their playbook and create a strategy of coaching for customer service in your organization.
-Not only will customer service coaching improve your players’ performances, but it will also keep them focused on achieving excellence.
+Not only will customer service coaching improve proficiency in your organization, but it will also keep them focused on achieving excellence.

 What is customer service coaching?

 Coaching is different from training, although they’re obviously related.
 All new hires go through a training period that has a definite start and end date.
 Training typically puts several people with one or two trainers.
 Coaching is one-on-one and continuous.

 Customer service coaching is typically led by a QA analyst, a CX manager, or the customer service supervisor.
 In addition to honing skills, coaching helps to maintain the agent’s attention on—and execution of—best practices when dealing with customers.
 Like a football player watching a video of a game to figure out how they gave up the ball, customer service coaching isn’t only about the moment of surrender.
 It considers all the steps that lead to it—where the play went right or wrong—and builds on the parts that went right.